Terms and Conditions: Indigenous Justice Program – Grants

-First Nations, bands, Tribal Councils, local, regional and national Aboriginal organizations;
+- Inuit, Métis, First Nations, bands, Tribal Councils, local, regional and national Indigenous organizations;

 3.2.
 Eligible Initiatives or Activities

-The Capacity-Building Fund is designed to support capacity-building efforts in Aboriginal communities, particularly as they relate to building increased knowledge and skills for the establishment and management of community-based justice programs.
+The Capacity-Building Fund is designed to support capacity-building efforts in Indigenous communities, particularly as they relate to building increased knowledge and skills for the establishment and management of community-based justice programs.

 Initiatives or activities that are eligible for grant funding under the Capacity-Building Fund include those that:

-support the training and/or developmental needs of Aboriginal communities that currently do not have AJS community-based justice programs;
+- support the training and/or developmental needs of Indigenous communities that currently do not have IJP community-based justice programs;

-supplement the on-going training needs of AJS community-based justice programs;
+- supplement the on-going training needs of IJP community-based justice programs;

-improve reporting and/or support the development of data collection systems in communities that have AJS programs;
+- improve reporting and/or support the development of data collection systems in communities that have community-based justice programs;

-support the development of new Aboriginal community-based justice programs, paying particular attention to current geographic/regional imbalance in programming;
+- support the development of new Indigenous community-based justice programs, paying particular attention to current geographic/regional imbalance in programming; and,

-support one-time or annual events and initiatives (as opposed to on-going projects) that build bridges, trust and partnerships with the justice system and Aboriginal communities.
+- support one-time or annual events and initiatives (as opposed to on-going projects) that build bridges, trust and partnerships with the justice system and Indigenous communities.

 Based on Departmental priorities and resources, emphasis may be placed on certain eligible initiatives or activities over others.